 2. Acquire content from your audience

-4. Be authentic
+3. Be authentic

-5. Go live
+4. Go live

-You can create multiple Highlights for the best effect, using one for user-generated content (“What You've Said”), one for brand storytelling (“About Us”), and one for events (“Conference 2017”).
+You can create multiple Highlights for the best effect, using one for user-generated content (“What You've Said”), one for brand storytelling (“About Us”), and one for events (“Conference 2021”).
 This makes it easier for users to find content they're looking for when they first come to your profile, which can help them get to know you and trust you a little faster.

 You’ll need to name your Highlight and select the Stories you want to add to it.
 You can edit them at any time.

-This option isn't just extremely convenient for users, increasing the likelihood that they'll actually convert, but it solves Instagram's biggest marketing challenge of attaching links to post that would make it easy for users to click and buy.
+This option isn't just extremely convenient for users, increasing the likelihood they'll actually convert, but it solves Instagram's biggest marketing challenge of attaching links to a post that would make it easy for users to click and buy.

 To make the deal even sweeter, it's easy to set up the Instagram sales channel for your Shopify store.
 You can see exactly how to do this here.

 Merchants also have the option to embed an Instagram gallery directly on their site or even a a blog post, creating a full integration, here you can show your Instagram feed and Instagram posts.
 This can encourage users to visit your Instagram, where they'll see social proof and rave reviews, and be encouraged to purchase more through product tags.